Mistralys/x4-game-notes/README.md

 1. Extract and open your savegame XML file.
 2. Search for the `<blueprints>` tag.
 3. Add the blueprint tags shown below.
-4. Ingame, simply destroy the Erlking in Windfall.
+4. Ingame, destroy the Erlking in Windfall.
 5. Boso Ta will add the power core research project.
 6. Build the ship at your shipyard.
 7. If you lose the ship, you may rebuild it :)